Sinus Lifting

 Postoperative Care, the patient will be given postoperative instructions, including how to manage discomfort, edema and bleeding.
 Antibiotics and pain relievers may be provided to help the healing process.
 Follow-up sessions will be scheduled to monitor healing and identify the best time to place dental implants.

-It is vital to know that the healing period following sinus lifting surgery may last several months before dental implants can be implanted.
+It is vital to know that the healing period following surgery may last several months before dental implants can be implanted.
 During this time, the bone graft material fuses with the surrounding bone, forming a solid foundation for the implants.
-Overall, the time of the sinus lifting procedure, from initial consultation to implant implantation, varies depending on individual characteristics and treatment objectives.
+Overall, the time of the procedure, from initial consultation to implant implantation, varies depending on individual characteristics and treatment objectives.

 It is generally required for patients who are seeking dental implants in this location but do not have enough bone height for a variety of reasons.

 Maxillary Sinus Anatomy, in certain people, the maxillary sinus is large enough to intrude on the area required for dental implants.
-Sinus lifting increases bone height to accept implants without infringing on the sinus cavity.
+Increases bone height to accept implants without infringing on the sinus cavity.

 Tooth Loss and Bone Resorption, after losing teeth in the posterior maxilla, the bone in that location may resorb or shrink, making it harder to secure dental implants.